RajibMiah/voice-assistance-ai/README.md

 Speech recognition technology allows computers to take spoken audio, interpret it and generate text from it .
 Alan AI is a revolutionary speech recognition software that allows you to add voice capabilities to your applications.
 It allows you to control absolutely everything in the app using your voice

+# Alan Code
+the Alan Studo code file is on root folder name alan_studio_code. you can check there

 # Live demo
 Not availible now. wait few days thank you .
 # Getting Started with Create React App